Bull City Press Editors’ Selection from Frost Place Chapbook Competition

 —Cheyenne Taylor, Birmingham Poetry Review

-“in this stunning collection, Honum crafts the work in such a way that each line, each turn of phrase becomes a thought-provoking collaboration which the reader, an invitation to imagine alongside the narrator.”
+“In this stunning collection, Honum crafts the work in such a way that each line, each turn of phrase becomes a thought-provoking collaboration which the reader, an invitation to imagine alongside the narrator.”

 —Kristina Marie Darling, The Chattahoochee Review